KDE/kde-builder/doc/using-kde-builder/other-features.md

 ```

 1. The actual source checkout can take up a fair amount of space.
 The
-    default modules take up about 1.6 gigabytes of on-disk space.
+    default projects take up about 1.6 gigabytes of on-disk space.
 You
     can reduce this amount by making sure that you are only building as
-    many modules as you actually want. kde-builder will not delete
+    many projects as you actually want. kde-builder will not delete
     source code from disk even if you delete the entry from the
     [configuration file](../getting-started/configure-data), so make sure that you go and
     delete unused source checkouts from the source directory.
 Note that